JaredPlummer5/github.io-readnotes1-/102-reading-notes/Class05/Class5.md

 The code below is a better way to align certain code.
 It called `display:flex` and the `justify-content: space-evenly`(you can change the positions by type `space-end`, space-start`, ect.).
 This will make sure your website rendeners things in a row.

+This function need a parent tag so it can't be by itself when used.

 ![In a line](WaytoputNavinaRow.png)

 ## Things I want to learn: